TimOosterhuis/MAS-project/index.md

 -	name, the name of the player
 -	all_cards, list of tuples holding all cards in the game
 -	knowledge, a list holding tuples of the form (name, card, played), where name are the names of the other players, card can be any tuple representing a card and played is a Boolean representing if a card is played or not.
 This list holds all items a players knows for certain
 -	possibles, a list of the same form as the knowledge list.
 But this list holds all the cards the player is uncertain about.
-This means that if a player (South) does not know whether the ace of spades is held by West, North or East, than this card is represented thrice in the list, as (‘West’, ( ‘Spades’, ‘Ace’, 11), False), (‘North, ( ‘Spades’, ‘Ace’, 11), False) and (‘East, ( ‘Spades’, ‘Ace’, 11), False)
+This means that if a player (South) does not know whether the ace of spades is held by West, North or East, than this card is represented thrice in the list, as `(‘West’, ( ‘Spades’, ‘Ace’, 11), False)`, `(‘North, ( ‘Spades’, ‘Ace’, 11), False)` and `(‘East, ( ‘Spades’, ‘Ace’, 11), False)`.

 ##### Functions:
 `Play_card()` is the function called when a player needs to play a card.
 It receives the trump and the trick if there is any yet.
-It will then first select the playable cards of the player by calling `playable()` from the `rules_config_big.py` file, after that it will select the best card from this list by calling find_best_card() from the tactics.py file (both these functions are explained later). `Play_card()` will then remove the found card from either the open_cards or closed_cards list.
+It will then first select the playable cards of the player by calling `playable()` from the `rules_config_big.py` file, after that it will select the best card from this list by calling `find_best_card()` from the tactics.py file (both these functions are explained later). `Play_card()` will then remove the found card from either the open_cards or closed_cards list.
 Then the function returns that card and the thoughts as found by the tactics.py function.
 Functions for this class are:
-Play_card() is the function called when a player needs to play a card.
+`Play_card()` is the function called when a player needs to play a card.
 It receives the trump and the trick if there is any yet.
-It will then first select the playable cards of the player by calling playable() from the rules_config_big.py file, after that it will select the best card from this list by calling find_best_card() from the tactics.py file (both these functions are explained later).
+It will then first select the playable cards of the player by calling `playable()` from the `rules_config_big.py` file, after that it will select the best card from this list by calling `find_best_card()` from the `tactics.py` file (both these functions are explained later).
-Play_card() will then remove the found card from the open_cards or closed_cards list, depending on in which it was in, and then returns that card and the thoughts ( which means the reason why that card was chosen) as found by the tactics.py function
+`Play_card()` will then remove the found card from the `open_cards` or `closed_cards` list, depending on in which it was in, and then returns that card and the thoughts (the reason why that card was chosen) as found by the `tactics.py` function.

-Create_possibles() creates the possibles list.
+`Create_possibles()` creates the possibles list.
 It looks at all the cards that are in the all_cards list and not in the knowledge list and creates three instances (for all the other players) in the possibles list for each card.

-Update_possibles() looks at the played cards in a trick and makes inferences based on that cards:
+`Update_possibles()` looks at the played cards in a trick and makes inferences based on that cards:
 -	When a card is played, the card status changes from possible to knowledge, this means that all instances in the possibles list holding that card are removed.
 -	Next, when a player has played a card that is not of the same suit as the first played card, it can be concluded that that player does not have the asked suit anymore, so all instances holding that players name and that suit in the card tuple are removed from the possibles list.
 -	When the last played card is from a player that is not on the team winning the current trick, and he or she played a non-trump card, a number of options arise: If trump cards are played in this trick it can be inferred that the last playing player doesn’t have a higher trump card than the trump cards on the table.
 If there were no trump cards played and the player still didn’t play a trump card, it means that he or she has no trump left at all.
 Therefore all suitable combinations are removed from the possibles list.